-Table Base Information Population Approach Mathedates Name Reference Item Actual / Estimate Source Methodology Assumptions Additionally, economic useful life shall be considered in relation to the life assigned to similar assets within the asset category.
+Table Name Base Information Population Approach Source Methodology Assumptions Reference ltem Actual / Estimate Source methodology Assumptions economic useful life of an asset is a matter of judgement based on the Jemena Group's experience with similar assets.
+Additionally, economic useful life shall be considered in relation to the life assigned to similar assets within the asset category.